-The United Nations (UN) recognises eye diseases as a major health burden for countries around the globe, with the greatest share of that burden falling on developing countries.
+The United Nations (UN) recognizes eye diseases as a major health burden for countries around the globe, with the greatest share of that burden falling on developing countries.

 Most causes of vision impairment and blindness are considered non-communicable eye diseases, and the UN has a profound concern that they are among the leading causes of preventable morbidity and of related disability.
 Addressing blindness will also contribute to reducing premature death of adults and childhood mortality rates, as well as reducing a burden on the health care systems, as shown by studies we’ve undertaken.